aip-dev/site-generator/README.md

 There are three models that matter:

-- **Site:** A singleton (ish) that provides access to all scopes, AIPs, and static pages.
+- **Site:** A singleton that provides access to all scopes, AIPs, and static pages.
 This is sent to every template as the `site` variable.
 - **AIP:** A representation of a single AIP, including both content and metadata.
 This is sent to the AIP rendering template as the `aip` variable.
 - **Scope:** A group of AIPs that apply to a particular scope.
 The "general"